bachelor-2014/report/v2/tracking.md

 \label{sec:tracking_considerations_on_the_choice_of_filter}

 As mentioned above, we filter the original image, this is done for two reasons.
-The firstis to increase the likelihood of the algorithm detecting the entire droplet.
+The first is to increase the likelihood of the algorithm detecting the entire droplet.
 The second is that we seek to achieve as uniform a color of the entire droplet as possible.
 This is what @gutierrez2012 achieves by filling the droplet with the same color.
-The theory in the case of EvoBot is that the same effect can be achieved using a correct blurring mechanism.
+The theory in the case of EvoBot is that the same effect can be achieved using the correct blurring mechanism.

 The effect of this is that the image is blurred before tracking takes place resulting in a more even color across the droplet as well as